All Episodes

 I don't want to hear it.

-Later, Linda's you're like worked up over this Howard Stern woke thing.
+Later, Linda's, you're like worked up over this Howard Stern woke thing.

-I'm gonna let you talk about it.
+I'm going to let you talk about it.

 Thank you.